- Accessible parking

 - Metered parking is also sometimes free for vehicles showing a disability placard or plate, including those in front of the Mill.

 - See general information about parking and directions.

 For visitors with mobility disabilities

 Due to a maintenance issue, a small section of the museum lobby will only be accessible to visitors via stairs.
 We apologize for the inconvenience and are working to fix the issue as soon as possible.

 - The museum is wheelchair accessible.
 Wheelchairs are available upon request.

 - All stairs have handrails.

-- Public restrooms in the museum include accessible facilities and diaper-changing stations.
+- Public restrooms in the museum include accessible facilities.
 Family restrooms are available on the 1st and 3rd floor.

 For visitors who are blind or have low vision

 - There are many tactile options to explore throughout the museum.